Liberation (film series): Critical response

-In accordance with government endorsement, the Soviet press excessively promoted the film, and war veterans published columns that praised its authenticity.
-The state-approved Soviet Encyclopedia of Cinema cited Liberation as correcting the "falsification of history" presented in The Longest Day.
+In accordance with government endorsement, the Soviet press excessively promoted the Liberation, and war veterans published columns praising its authenticity.
+The Soviet Cinema: Encyclopedic Dictionary cited it as correcting the "falsification of history" presented in The Longest Day.

-The films were noted for the scales of the production: Mira and Antonin Liehm cited it alongside Waterloo and War and Peace as foremost among Soviet "monumental films, which, with the expenditure of immense amounts of money, brought... history to the screen."
+The films were noted for the scales of the production: Mira and Antonín J. Liehm cited it alongside Waterloo and War and Peace as foremost among Soviet "monumental films, which, with the expenditure of immense amounts of money, brought... history to the screen."
 It is still acclaimed for this reason; Lars Karl wrote "it was a gigantic work...
 The cinematic monumentality was to prove the Soviet Union's might."
 Denise J. Youngblood called Liberation the "most grandiose Soviet WWII picture".

 Soviet critic Rostislav Yurenev "praised the meticulously recreated battle scenes".
 Der Spiegel lauded Ozerov for portraying the German side "with due consideration" for details.
 Karl-Heinz Janßen from Die Zeit wrote that Liberation was a "colossal film series...
 A cenotaph of celluloid."

 However, the series was not seen as an artistic achievement.
-Ozerov wrote an article in the February 1971 issue of the Soviet magazine Art of Cinema, in which he declared that his film should be considered as one of the best dealing with the theme of the Great Patriotic War, along the likes of the 1964 The Living and the Dead.
+Ozerov declared in the February 1971 issue of the Soviet magazine Art of Cinema that his film should be considered as one of the best dealing with the theme of the Great Patriotic War, along the likes of the 1964 The Alive and the Dead.
 Two months later, the important author Semion Freilikh completely ignored Liberation when discussing the genre of war films in the same magazine.
 Denise Youngblood wrote that this was no coincidence.
 Eventually, the series was never selected to appear on the official lists of the greatest World War II films, which were compiled on every fifth Victory anniversary.
-Lazar Lazarev wrote in his memoirs that Liberation was a return to the style of the propagandistic films before the Thaw, "a modern version of the Fall of Berlin".
+Lazar Lazarev wrote in his memoirs that Liberation was a return to the style of the propagandistic films before the Thaw, "a modern version of The Fall of Berlin".

 A year after the Last Assault was released, David Robinson called Liberation a "hollow, spectacular, monumental display."
-Mira and Antonin Liehm judged it as "entirely sterile".
-Author Ivan Butler simply described it as a "stranded whale of a film."
+The Liehms judged it "entirely sterile".
+Already in 1974, the British writer Ivan Butler described it as "a stranded whale of a film."